kflorence/jquery-wizard/readme.md

         of visiting any steps in between.

 *   **state( [ step, branch, stepsTaken ] )** returns _Object_
-    Returns an object containing the state of the wizard at a certain step.
+    Returns an object containing the state of the wizard at a certain step, or null if the step could not be found.
 If no arguments are provided, returns the current state of the wizard.
 See the state section for further information.

     *   **step** _String_, _Number_, _jQuery_, _Element_
         A step in the wizard.
 Can be an element ID, step index, jQuery object